mohamed-aliii/Teeth-classification-system/README.md

 print(response.json())
 ```

-## Contributing
-Contributions are welcome!
-Please open issues or submit pull requests for improvements, bug fixes, or new features.

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For questions or support, please contact the maintainer at [your-email@example.com].
+For questions or support, please contact the maintainer at [moghonam08@gmail.com].